reiddraper/reiddraper.com/_posts/2013-11-02-writing-simple-check.md

 Most (all?) of the standard Prelude types have an `Arbitrary` instance already written, but you'll need to write one for your own types.
 Generally you'll write your implementation of `arbitrary` based on the provided generator-combinators, like `choose`, `elements` and `oneof`.
-If we want our type to shrink, we'll have to implement this on our own.
-Again, this is due to the fact that value generation and shrinking are treated separately. _simple-check_ and Erlang QuickCheck take a different approach.
-When you write a generator, using similar generator-combinators as in Haskell, you get shrinking 'for free'.
+If you want your type to shrink, you'll have to implement this on your own.
+Again, this is due to the fact that value generation and shrinking are treated separately.
+_simple-check_ and Erlang QuickCheck take a different approach.
+When you write a generator, using generator-combinators, you get shrinking 'for free'.
 That's because the notion of generating values and shrinking are tied together in these implementations.
 This is handy because it saves us from having to write boilerplate code to implement shrinking.
-Further because it's not nearly as common to create our own types in Clojure and Erlang (it's not even possible in Erlang), we don't want to have to create our own new type solely to implement some shrink protocol.
-Further, even implicit constraints in our generator are respected during shrinking.
+Further, because it's not nearly as common to create our own types in Clojure or Erlang (it's not even possible in Erlang), we don't want to have to create our own new type solely to implement some shrink protocol.
+As a result, even implicit constraints in our generator are respected during shrinking.
 For example, suppose we write a new generator which multiplies randomly generated integers by two.
 This will always result in an even number being generated, and this will remain true during shrinking.
 This works because in simple-check, instead of the arbitrary function generating random values, we generate random values, along with the shrink tree for that value.
 Erlang QuickCheck is proprietary, but I imagine it works similarly.
 Let's imagine how this might look using Haskell's types:

 {% highlight haskell %}
 -- a RoseTree is just an n-ary tree data RoseTree a = RoseTree a [RoseTree a]

 class Arbitrary a where
-  -- instead of generator an a, we generate a shrink tree of a arbitrary :: Gen (RoseTree a)
+  -- instead of generating an `a`, we generate a shrink tree of `a` arbitrary :: Gen (RoseTree a)
 {% endhighlight haskell %}